-Gives powerful performance.
+A powerful performer.
 Optimized for multitasking between multiple programs.
 Bright and color-accurate display.
-Made with slim design.
+Slim design.
 Runs cool under pressure.
-Features and ergonomic keyboard.
+Features an ergonomic keyboard.
 Up to 20 hours of battery life.
 Available in silver and gray.

 Especially affordable.
 Offers up to 8 hours of battery life and speedy performance.
-Features bright and vivid display, along with a wide viewing angle.
+Features a bright and vivid display, along with a wide viewing angle.
 Lightweight design.
 Fingerprint login provides added security.
-Has a backlit keyboard.
-Huge array of ports.
+Has a backlit keyboard and a huge array of ports.

 May run a little on the warm side.

 Gives premium performance.
-Offers lighting-fast loading times.
+Offers lightning-fast loading times.
 Features wide and vivid Full HD display.
 Has extra-thin bezels and a wide array of ports.
 Built with a durable magnesium alloy chassis.
 Convenient backlit keyboard.

 A simple, lightweight design that maximizes portability.
 Weighs just 2 pounds and measures 13 mm thick.
 Battery lasts up to 12 hours.
 Utilizes Intel Core i5 CPU.
 Chrome OS is extremely intuitive to use and updates automatically.
-Equips 1080p webcam.
+Includes a 1080p webcam.

 Expensive for a Chromebook.
 No biometric login.